So, you’ve decided to take on a couch to half marathon training plan?

 From running gear and training time to fueling and hydration, I’m here to give you my best couch to half marathon tips and try and answer any questions you may have.

-A marathon, maybe?
+A full marathon, maybe?

-- Couch To Half Marathon Tips
+How Do I Start My Couch To Half Marathon Journey?

 You already have, with Marathon Handbook!
 You are in the right place to embark on this awesome adventure as we have all the information and couch to half marathon tips you’ll need to cross that finish line.